nivekcode/primeNG-advanced-growl/README.md

 - If you have questions about the module or want to discuss new ideas or improvements please use our chat at: https://gitter.im/primeNG-advanced-growl/Lobby
 - Contributions are welcome.
 Just fork the repo and create a Pull Request.

-## Demo
+## Demo and Blogposts
-You can find a working demo of the growl module on the following link: https://primeng-advanced-growl.firebaseapp.com/
+- You can find a working demo of the growl module on the following link: https://primeng-advanced-growl.firebaseapp.com/
+- A blogpost that explains how to make sure that your users do not miss error messages is availbale under:https://medium.com/@kevinkreuzer/primeng-advanced-growl-make-sure-your-users-see-the-errors-6988f722fb8f

 ## What is missing on PrimeNG?
-- PrimeNG module does not offer a central service to create growl messages.
-The PrimeNG message modul strongly couples the template and the component.
-You need to include the growl component in each template.
 - PrimeNG growl offers us to define a sticky property to remove the messages.
 When we set the lifetime of the messages to 3 seconds all messages will be removed after the specified time.
 The problem comes when a message gets created 2 seconds after the first message.
 This message will not be removed after